tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_2.md

 "You're steppin’ into a world that ain't yours, boy," he said to Ash, his voice a deep, menacing rumble, his words sliding out like a snake in the grass.
 "You and your lady here better learn your place, or you'll find yourselves on the wrong side of the Mississippi."

 I watched as Ash took it in stride, his expression unchanging, his eyes steady.
-But I couldn't just stand there and watch this brute belittle Ash.
+But I couldn't just stand there and watch this brute belittle my husband.
 My fingers clenched into tight fists, nails biting into my palm.
 I felt a prickling heat rise to my cheeks, a sign of the fury stirring inside me.

 Without hesitation, I slipped in front of Ash, closing the gap between me and Remy.
 "And what world would that be, Remy?"
 I said, my tone icy, matching the hardness in his gaze.
 "The one where you exploit underage girls, or the one where you turn a blind eye when they disappear?"